Coverage expansion and cost control in health-care reform

 That’s health economist Jon Gruber’s bottom line on health care reform.
 It’s my view too, and it’s the premise underlying the House and Senate bills.
 I hope it turns out to be right.

-2 Responses to “Coverage expansion and cost control in health-care reform”
+2 thoughts on “Coverage expansion and cost control in health-care reform

 Leave a Reply